liumichael/facecard/deliverables/iteration-03.plan.md

    * How do you keep track of what needs to get done?
    * How do you prioritize tasks?
    * How do tasks get assigned to team members?

+   * TaskLists:

+    - Nov.
+24:
+        - Zhen: getting cuecard info from the database and creating the page, create cuecards and decks and pushing to the database
+        - Chris: Fetching the announcments from the database and making the announcments, making announcments and pushing to database
+        - Jenna: populates the user decks from the database, display proper username based on login, show groups list on the side of user page
+        - Bryan: Adding group and adding to the database for new group, add members (just front end for now), search for a user and add them
+        - Eric: sharing, show group members, show group decks, show group name

+    - Nov.
+26:
+        - Zhen: add cuecard to deck
+        - Bryan and Eric: add members of group
+        - Jenna: populate notifications
+        - Chris: populate members of a group and ability to delete decks
+        - +++ everyone refine front end if have time

+    - Nov.
+26:
+        - Deliverable and Video roles as before

+   * We have a google docs of our script which we use to coordinate between the script writers and screen recorders for the video.

 #### Git / GitHub workflow